Bridget Jones Still Endearing after All These Years

 NOT RECOMMENDED FOR: Kids and younger teens, those bothered by coarse language or characters with fairly loose morals, those who tend to forego the Romantic Comedy genre as a whole.

-Bridget Jones's Baby, directed by Sharon Maguire, opens in theaters September 16, 2016.
+Bridget Jones's Baby, directed by Sharon Maguire, opened in theaters September 16, 2016; available for home viewing December 13, 2016.
 It runs 122 minutes and stars Renée Zellweger, Patrick Dempsey, Colin Firth, Sarah Soleman, Jim Broadbent, Emma Thompson, and Gemma Jones.
 Watch the trailer for Bridget Jones's Baby here.

 Debbie Holloway is a storyteller, creator, critic and advocate having adventures in Brooklyn, New York.